What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

 Equifax breach

 In 2019, Equifax reported they’d discovered a breach in their security systems going back to 2017.
-A weakness in an open-source certificate allowed an HTTP spoof to occur allowing the hackers in.
+A weakness in an open-source certificate allowed an HTTP spoof to occur, allowing the hackers in.

 While the entire incident was a debacle, what made it even worse was the suspicious-looking website they set up for information and resources for victims.
-Equifaxsecurity2017.com was visually so similar to a phishing scam, it left many people wary of using it.
+Equifaxsecurity2017.com was visually so similar to a phishing scam that it left many people wary of using it.
 Adding insult to injury, Equifax’s social channels mistakenly directed people to Securityequifax2017.com making the confusion even worse.
 Needless to say, it was a complete mess.

-MitM attack FAQs
+FAQs

 How do you know if you’re in a MitM attack?

-If there’s any intervention between you typing in an address or clicking a link and getting to the actual site, it’s best to leave the site.
+Identifying a MitM attack doesn’t have to be tricky.
+Start by looking up at the address bar.
+If the website isn't secure or you were able to access the website without accepting any certificates, then you should not proceed.
+Secure web pages will have HTTPS and a padlock icon.
+Additionally, if there’s any intervention between typing in an address or clicking a link and getting to the actual site, it’s best to leave the website.
 An intervention can look like a pop-up asking you to accept something or a warning saying your connection is not private.

 Does a VPN prevent MitM attacks?